Voyent/voyent.notify.js/README.md

 ## Notification Injection

 Voyent.notify.js provides a function ([injectNotificationData](#injectNotificationData)) for automatically injecting data from a notification into an application.
 In order for this to work the app markup must use HTML data properties on elements that they want to inject the data on.
 The data property names define which data should be injected.
+The data is simply copied into the view, it remains stored in the library at all times.

-The data properties should be named as data-payload-* or data-metadata-* where the * represents the name of the property in the payload or metadata that should be injected.
+The data properties should be named as data-selected-* where the * represents the name of the property in the notification that should be injected.
+Injection works for nested properties as well (eg. data-selected-payload-foo).

 Notification injection occurs in the following cases: